Disputes and Chargebacks on the Alipay Platform

 Once the purchase is delivered, the customer has seven days to let Alipay know if the merchant failed to uphold the terms of purchase.
 If no issue is reported, the funds will be transferred to the merchant.

-Customers can find their Alipay accounts by linking a credit or debit card.
+Customers can fund their Alipay accounts by linking a credit or debit card.
 Alipay protects its users from fraud and unauthorized use with various protective measures, such as two-factor authentication, digital certificates, and a separate “payment password,” different from the login password, that users must enter to authorize a transaction.

-Alipay can be used for ecommerce, touchless QR code payments, peer-to-peer payments, and many other common commercial and financial transactions.
+Alipay can be used for eCommerce, touchless QR code payments, peer-to-peer payments, and many other common commercial and financial transactions.
 In China and other countries where Alipay has a strong market share, it integrates with chain stores, transportation services, and other local merchants to allow for fast, seamless, cash-free purchasing.

 How Does Alipay Handle Disputes?